UniqueNetwork/unique_docs/docs/networks/nesting.md

 api.rpc.unique.topmostTokenOwner(collectionId, tokenId)
 ```

-Example: If in a case where _User_ is a the owner of token A that has a nested child token B, that in turn has a nested child token C, this function is invoked with token C as the argument, it would return as the result the owner of token A, i.e. _User_.
+Example: If in a case where _User_ is the owner of token A that has a nested child token B, that in turn has a nested child token C, this function is invoked with token C as the argument, it would return as the result the owner of token A, i.e. _User_.

 ### 🔶 tokenChildren